openebs-archive/openebs-docs/docs/troubleshooting.md

 Download custom blockdevice CR YAML file from [here](https://raw.githubusercontent.com/openebs/node-disk-manager/master/deploy/crds/openebs_v1alpha1_blockdevice_cr.yaml) and apply with the details of each block device.
 In the sample spec, `ndm.io/managed:` is set to false.
 So NDM will not mange this <br>blockdevice.

+Note: If you are creating a block device CR manually for a custom device path, then you must add the corresponding device path under `exclude` filter so that NDM will not select the particular device for BD creation.
+For example, if block device CR is creating for `/dev/sdb` manually, then you must add `/dev/sdb` under `exclude` filter of NDM configuration.
+See [here](#Exclude-filters) for customizing the exclude filter in NDM configuration.

 <hr>